chrultrabook/docs/docs/known-issues.md

 ----

 ## Firmware
-* **All** AMD Chromebooks: AMD PSP blobs are broken, and some StoneyRidge devices do not have working Legacy Boot.
 * **All** ARM Chromebooks: No support, though development is slowly starting.
 * GeminiLake: Legacy boot mode/alternative firmware menu works but does not show payload list
+* AMD Stoneyridge: Some StoneyRidge devices may not currently have functional Legacy Boot Mode due to bugs in Google's firmware.
+* AMD Picasso: Booting from eMMC is not currently supported (edk2 limitation), only from NVMe and USB/SD.
+* AMD Cezanne: legacy boot mode/alternative firmware menu works, edk2 boots, but screen backlight is off.
+Will be fixed in next Google fw update (fingers crossed).